Groundwork-Books/gw-website-react/README.md

 ### 5. Current Deployment

-Regarding the current deployment.
-The frontend is deployed via [Vercel](https://vercel.com/groundwork-books/gw-website-react-frontend) (login via GW email for both).
+The full-stack application is deployed via [Vercel](https://vercel.com/groundwork-books/gw-website-react-frontend) (login via GW email).
-- Vercel autodeploys main if the last commit was done by the sole allowed user (which is currently Maxim but you can change it in the app).
+- Vercel autodeploys main if the last commit was done by the sole allowed user (which is currently Maxim but you can change it in the app)
+- Both frontend and API routes are deployed together as a single Next.js application
 ## Key resources:

 - The figma (frontend mockup) is available [here](https://www.figma.com/design/Al34xSygT7JdXAEx5f4dCN/Groundworks-Website-Redesign---Adelina?node-id=1242-591&t=MRPcgBKGXxqGE7XO-1)